Aakash Repeater Courses

 Answer:

-2. The sex of an unborn child is determined by the 23rd pair of chromosome in humans.
+2. The sex of an unborn child is determined by the 23rd pair of chromosomes in humans.
 The males have X and Y chromosomes and females have X and X chromosomes in that pair.
-So, when the ovum is fertilized with the sperm containing X chromosome, the result is a female child, and when it is fertilized with the Y chromosome, the result is a male child.
+So, when the ovum is fertilized with the sperm containing the X chromosome, the result is a female child, and when it is fertilized with the Y chromosome, the result is a male child.
 In some animals like crocodiles, the sex is determined by temperature.
 Male crocodiles are born if eggs are brooded at high temperatures.

 Question:3